How do we keep everyone on a deck boat happy?

 The Right Deck Boat Horsepower

 As is the case with so much of boating, it all comes down to how you’re going to use and who you’re going to use it with.
-If you want something that supports a lot of people, you might need a stronger engine.
+If you want something to support a lot of people, you might need a stronger engine.

-At the same time, that stronger engine might eat up more gas.
+At the same time, stronger engines might eat up more gas.
 If you want something smaller, you might have more acceleration but less power in your engine overall.

 For your reference, here are some specific examples of deck boat models maximum horsepower: